 Weights are another alternative to pins especially when you’re holding pattern pieces down.

 Purchase weights or make your own.
-If you make them by hand, it’s a great scrap busting project!
+If you make them by hand, it’s a great scrap-busting project.

-After finding out about pattern weights, I wanted to make my own.
 Check out my 3 favorite ways to sew your own fabric weights.

 Summary